This section outlines advantages and usage scenarios for the

 Data is stored in a MySQL database to protect against crashes, outages, and corruption.

-You can still access the underlying table through SQL, for reporting, analysis, ad hoc queries, bulk loading, set operations such as union and intersection, and other operations well suited to the expressiveness and flexibility of SQL.
+You can still access the underlying table through SQL, for reporting, analysis, ad hoc queries, bulk loading, multi-step transactional computations, set operations such as union and intersection, and other operations well suited to the expressiveness and flexibility of SQL.

 You can ensure high availability of the NoSQL data by using this feature on a master server in combination with MySQL replication.